 Earned leave balances above the annual caps will be paid out in the last paycheck of each fiscal year.
-The pay rate for the ELBO payment will be calculated using the employee's pay rate as of June 15.
+The pay rate for the ELBO payment will be calculated using the employee's pay rate as of the end of the fiscal year in June.